cmu-mars/cmu-robotics/documents/p2-cp1.md

 ## Intent Specification and Evaluation Metrics

-The intents described on the wiki for CP1 in phase 1 still apply (Accuracy, timing, and safety).
+The intents described on the Wiki for CP1 in phase 1 still apply (Accuracy, timing, and safety).
 Also, we may consider power consumptions as a metric for evaluation.
 These should be summed over the `N` missions completed by the robot.
 In addition, we may evaluate the discovery mechanism with a cost